dcamper/HPCC-htpasswd4classroom/README.md

 Copyright (C) 2021 HPCC Systems

+## What Is This

+This project builds a security manager plugin for the HPCC Systems big data platform.
+See [https://hpccsystems.com](https://hpccsystems.com) for more information.
+Source code for the platform can be found at [https://github.com/hpcc-systems/HPCC-Platform](https://github.com/hpcc-systems/HPCC-Platform).

+## Compatibility

+This plugin requires HPCC Systems platform version 7.12.0 or later.

 ## Motivation

 Classroom settings that involve grading the students' work should not allow easy cheating.
 Unfortunately, a wide-open HPCC Systems cluster is exactly that, unless user authorization is enabled.
 A student can use ECL Watch to look at another student's workunit and therefore the workunit's code, then do with it what they will.